Research Expertise and Interest

-The relationship between the two fields has a long history.
-Going back to Newton, mathematics is used to describe Nature, while physics brings mathematics to life -- providing inspiration and interpretation for many mathematical results.
+Going back to Newton, mathematics was used to describe Nature, while physics brings mathematics to life -- providing inspiration and interpretation for many mathematical results.

-String theory brings a new ingredient to the table -- phenomenon of duality.
-To describe a quantum system, we often start with a classical system and then calculate the effect of quantum fluctuations, treating them as small.
-Duality is the relation between two equivalent descriptions of the same quantum physics in different classical terms.
-In string theory, dualities turn out to be pervasive.
+With string theory, the nature of this interaction has changed.
+The new ingredient introduced by string theory is the phenomenon of duality.
+To describe a quantum system, we often start with a classical system and then calculate the effect of quantum fluctuations.
+Duality is the relation between two descriptions of the same quantum physics in different classical terms.